 Where is the finish line?

-The finish line is on the Vrijthof Square.
+The finish line is on ''de Markt''.
 You are requested to continue walking after crossing the finish line to ensure a smooth flow.
 At the finish, you should therefore strictly follow the instructions of the organisation.

 In the service area after the finish, you will receive your medal, something to drink and a piece of Limburg flan.
 The cordoned off area behind the finish is only accessible to participants and the organisation, not to spectators or supervisors.